You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 - Are you bad-mouthing the other parent or allowing other people to do so in front of your children or where they can hear you?

-- Do you get upset or agitated when your children get ready to go for their visitation?
+- Do you get upset when your children get ready to go for their visitation?

 - Do you interrogate your children about your ex after they get home from their visitation?